 I didn’t know this until after the fact, but…

-The Moffett Museum has been located in Hangar One for several years but relocated to an adjacent building after the hangar was closed due to potential toxic chemicals.
+The Moffett Museum has been located in Hangar One for several years but relocated to an adjacent building after the hangar was closed due to potentially toxic chemicals.
 If you plan to visit, inform the guard at the main gate that you are going to the museum and follow his instructions.
 Next time I will visit the museum.
-Scratch that… as of 2013 the museum is no longer accessible to the public.
+Scratch that… as of 2013, the museum is no longer accessible to the public.
 You won’t be able to get past the main gate.